-Air quality would be affected in the immediate vicinity of the proposed operations, service vessels, and aircraft.
-The impact from emissions for the proposed activities described in this initial EP will not exceed BOEM's exemption levels per 30 CFR § 550.303(d), which would exempt the operator from additional air quality modeling.
-The proposed activities are not expected to significantly affect onshore air quality due to the distance from shore and the distance from the area of the proposed action to any PSD Class I air quality area, such as the Breton National Wildlife Refuge.
+Air quality would be affected in the immediate vicinity of the proposed activities, service vessels, and aircraft.
+The impact from emissions for the proposed activities described in this Supplemental EP will not exceed BOEM's exemption levels per 30 CFR § 550.303(d), which would exempt the operator from additional air quality modeling.
+The proposed activities are not expected to significantly affect onshore air quality due to the distance from shore and the distance from the area of the proposed action to any PSD Class I air quality area such as the Breton National Wildlife Refuge.

-Should a spill of oil occur, the volatile organic compounds (VOC), which would escape to the atmosphere from a surface slick, are precursors to photochemically produced ozone.
+Should a spill of oil occur, the volatile organic compounds (VOCs), which would escape to the atmosphere from a surface slick, are precursors to photochemically produced ozone.
 A spike in VOCs could contribute to a corresponding spike in ozone, especially if the release were to occur on a hot sunny day in a NO2-rich environment.
-Should an accidental or emergency flaring or venting of gas occur, VOCs, methane, and carbon monoxide would also escape to the atmosphere.
-VOCs and nitrogen oxides can contribute to ozone formation in the presence of sunlight.
-(Additionally, flared and vented gas can contain hydrogen sulfide which could result in emitted SO2.)
-With the exception of Houston/Galveston, Texas area, the corresponding onshore area is in attainment for ozone.
-Additionally, with the exception of the St. Bernard Parish, Louisiana, the corresponding onshore area is in attainment for SO2.
+Should an accidental or emergency flaring or venting of gas occur, VOCs, methane and carbon monoxide would also escape to the atmosphere.
+VOCs, methane, nitrogen oxides, and ozone precursors can contribute to ozone formation in the present of sunlight.
+Additionally, flared and vented gas can contain hydrogen sulfide which could result in emitted SO_2 .
+With the exception of the Baton Rouge, Louisiana and Houston/Galveston, Texas areas, the corresponding onshore area is in attainment for ozone.
+With the exception of the St. Bernard Parish, Louisiana, the corresponding onshore area is in attainment for SO_2 .
 Due to the distance from shore, the proposed activities are not expected to have any impacts to onshore air quality, including nonattainment areas.
 If a fire occurs, prior to containment, particulate and combustible emissions will be released in addition to the VOCs.
 Emissions of pollutants into the atmosphere from routine activities associated with the proposed activities are expected to have minimal impacts to onshore air quality because of the prevailing atmospheric conditions, emission heights, emission rates, and the distance of these emissions from onshore.

-Despite the recent Deepwater Horizon spill, historical trends in the GOM (see Chapter 1.4 and the "Catastrophic Spill Event Analysis" white paper) indicate that catastrophic spill events are not likely to occur as a result of the activities associated with the proposed action.
+Despite the recent Deepwater Horizon spill, historical trends in the GOM (see Chapter 1.4) indicate that catastrophic spill events are not likely to occur as a result of the activities associated with the proposed action.
 In the event of a catastrophic spill similar to the Deepwater Horizon spill, the "Catastrophic Spill Event Analysis" white paper (USDOI, BOEM, 2017c) discusses the most likely and most significant impacts to air quality as it relates to the four phases of a major spill/blowout: